Doing Good: Learning life lessons through the game of golf

 She’s learning important life skills.

-“At First Tee, they’re not only teaching the kids to be good golfers, which is awesome but to be better citizens and better people in the world as they grow up.
-This is really cool because my daughter is only 6 and she’s learning these fundamentals at the very beginning,” Brock Short said.
+“At the First Tee, they’re not only teaching the kids to be good golfers, which is awesome, but to be better citizens and better people in the world as they grow up.
+This is really cool because my daughter is only 6 and she’s learning this fundamentals at the very beginning,” Brock Short said.

 Another student showed her integrity at a recent tournament, admitting to a penalty that lost her the tournament.